ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

   Download size: 5,563 kB
 ```

-**Answer:** 11, matches what apt list --upgradable said beforehand.
+**Answer:** 11, matches what apt list --upgradable showed beforehand.

-### Q36 — What's one thing htop shows you that top did not?
+## Q36 - What's one thing htop shows you that top did not?

 Command:
 ```